BertovDev/viniltify_app/README.md

 # Vinyltify :musical_note:
 > "Version 1" :coffee:

-## Play your favorite songs on a turntable! :sunglasses:
+## Play your favorite songs in spotify on a turntable! :sunglasses:

+### Features
+- Display any spotify playlist as a collection of vinyls records.
+- Select any of the songs and play it in a turntable.
+- Play around with the 3D models.

 ### Installation
 You need **Node.js**, **Bun** and a Spotify account in order to run this application.